Univalence and completeness of Segal objects: Associated completions and localizations

 \begin{corollary} The inclusion $\mathcal{UF}\subseteq\mathcal{F}$ induces a relative inclusion

-of relative categories. \end{corollary} \begin{proof} Clearly every weak equivalence is a BM-equivalence, so we have to show that vice versa every BM-equivalence of the form (\ref{genfibsquare}) between univalent fibrations is a weak equivalence in $\mathbb{M}$.
+of relative categories. \end{corollary} \begin{proof} Clearly every weak equivalence is a BM-equivalence, so we have to show that vice versa every BM-equivalence of the form (\ref{genfibsquare}) between univalent fibrations is a homotopy-equivalence in $\mathbb{C}$.
 But the base map $b\colon Y\rightarrow B$ is $(-1)$-connected by assumption and it is $(-1)$-truncated by Proposition~\ref{propmereproppb}.
-Thus $b$ is a weak equivalence, and so is the upper map $X\rightarrow E$ since the square is homotopy-cartesian. \end{proof}
+Thus $b$ is a homotopy-equivalence by Corollary~\ref{corhtyimage2}.2, and so is the upper map $X\rightarrow E$ since the square is homotopy-cartesian. \end{proof}